fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12c.md

 You can now view hello-frontend in the browser.
 ```

+> <i>**Editor's note:** hot reload might work in your computer, but it is currently known to have some [issues](https://github.com/facebook/create-react-app/issues/11879).
+So if it does not work for you, just continue without the hot reload support, and reload the browser when you change the frontend code.
+You may also use use [The Visual Studio Code Containers extension](https://code.visualstudio.com/docs/remote/containers).</i>

 Next, let's move the config to a <i>docker-compose.yml</i>.
 That file should be at the root of the project as well:

 ```yml